buildfoundation/mainframer/README.md

 You can tune compression levels as you wish.

 For example, if your network is very slow, you might consider increasing compression level up to `9` to download/upload less data.
-If network is very fast, you might consider disable compression at all by passing `0` as a value (TODO).
+If network is very fast (near to 1 Gb/s), you might consider disable compression at all by passing `0` as a value.
 Default values are `1`.

 Configurable via `local.properties`: